mc Assetpilot

 Note

-If your new financial model does not appear on your dashboard, try reloading the page in your browser or logging out and back in again.
+If your new financial model does not appear on your dashboard, try reloading the page in your browser or signing out and back in again.

 Further actions

-• You can now create forecasts for your asset using the model you created.
-See Forecasts.
+• You can now create financial forecasts for your asset using the model you created.
+See Financial forecasts.

 Duplicate a financial model